Cisco-Talos/clamav-documentation/src/Introduction.md

 You can subscribe and search the mailing list archives [here](https://www.clamav.net/contact.html#ml).

 You can also join the community on our [ClamAV Discord chat server](https://discord.gg/6vNAqWnVgw).
-If you prefer IRC, the Discord `#general`, and `#irc-verbose` channels are bridged with the `#clamav` IRC channel on `irc.freenode.net` using a pair of bots to relay messages.

 ## Submitting New or Otherwise Undetected Malware